AUTHORS SPEAK SERIES

 CALL FOR VENDORS

-The CRA invites you to participate in our Crafted on the Ave open-air market.
+The CRA invites you to participate in Crafted On The Ave. for 2023!

-We are in search of crafters who specialize in apparel, bags, accessories, home decor, apothecary (bath & body, candles, diffusers etc.), pet care, etc. If you are an artist, showcase your painting, live performances, dancing, singing and more.
+We are in search of crafters who specialize in apparel, bags, jewelry/accessories, home décor, apothecary (bath & body, candles, diffusers etc.), pet care, etc.